How You Got a Pilonidal

 - Participation in high tailbone-impact activities (such as horseback riding)

-- Depth of the natal cleft (impacted by weight and genetics)
+- Depth of the buttock cleft (impacted by weight and genetics)

-- Shape of the natal cleft (overhanging areas, dips)
+- Shape of the buttock cleft (overhanging areas, dips)

 - Tendency towards blocked hair follicles (acne, boils, sebaceous cysts)